psegre/fphd/fpga/practicum/2_gates/README.md

 **EXERCISE 1**

 The number of inverters in the ring-oscillator chain determines the **frequency** of the `clk` output toggle.
-Since `NUM_INVERTERS` is a Verilog `parameter` you can easily change this number and perform a study of the **frequency vs. number of inverters** relationship.
+Since `NUM_INVERTERS` is a VHDL `parameter` you can easily change this number and perform a study of the **frequency vs. number of inverters** relationship.

 Let suppose $t_p$ the propagation delay of a single inverter cell.
 The total input-to-output